Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 Before finishing, I would like to explain the title of this entry and why we "achieved [three KDE goals](https://kde.org/goals/) with one stone!"

-Selenium-AT-SPI is used here to automate actions in order to measure power consumption and improve it, helping to reach one of our goal: Sustainable Software.
+Selenium-AT-SPI is used here to automate actions in order to measure power consumption and improve it, helping to reach one of our goals: [Sustainable Software](https://community.kde.org/Goals/Sustainable_Software).

 It can be used as unit testing to check if all the accessibility code we add is working, which will help us to reach another goal: KDE For All.